 Wireless Internet is available throughout NYC, including in many hotels, coffee shops, parks and libraries.
 At some locations, you have to pay for WiFi.
 At others—like Starbucks and all branches of the New York Public Library—you can surf the web for free.
 At the library, you can use your own phone or laptop; use of the on-site computers generally requires an NYPL card, though out-of-towners can request a guest pass for 15 minutes of computer use.

-If you’re planning on spending time downtown, visit the Downtown Alliance website for a list of spots with free wireless Internet in Lower Manhattan.
-And thanks to City initiatives (and in one case, some localized help from Google), a number of neighborhoods, including southwest Chelsea, Harlem and Brooklyn’s DUMBO, are fully connected, as are parts of others—St. George in Staten Island, the Flatiron District and Downtown Brooklyn, among them.
-More are on the way.
+The Downtown Alliance website has a list of spots with free wireless Internet in Lower Manhattan.
+And thanks to City and community initiatives (and in one case, some localized help from Google), a number of neighborhoods, including Brooklyn’s Dumbo, are fully connected, as are parts of others—southwest Chelsea, Harlem, the Flatiron District and Downtown Brooklyn among them.